-When an edge on the INT0 pin triggers an interrupt request, the corresponding interrupt flag, INTF0 becomes set (one).
-If the I-bit in SREG and the corresponding interrupt enable bit, INT0 in GIMSK, is set (one), the MCU will jump to the interrupt vector.
+When an event on the INT0 pin triggers an interrupt request, INTF0 becomes set (one).
+If the I-bit in SREG and the INT0 bit in GIMSK are set (one), the MCU will jump to the interrupt vector at address \$001.
 The flag is cleared when the interrupt routine is executed.
-Alternatively, the flag is cleared by writing a logical "1" to it.
-This flag is always cleared when INT0 is configured as level interrupt.
+Alternatively, the flag can be cleared by writing a logical one to it.

-These bits are reserved bits in the AT90S2323/2343 and always read as zero.
+These bits are reserved bits in the ATtiny22/L and always read as zero.